 If you are a UK resident, your regular and single contributions are paid gross, and any tax relief should be claimed from HMRC by you personally.
 If your employer makes contributions, they will pay them gross.
 There is no tax relief on transfers from other pension funds into your SSAS.
+Note that personal contributions after age 75 are not eligible for tax relief.
 Remember that the rules on tax relief depend on individual circumstances and may change in the future without prior warning.